Everything you need to know about butternut squash, including how to select the perfect squash, how to store it, how to cut it, and more!

-We’re deep into the holiday season and that can only mean one thing…squash.
+We’re deep into the fall, and that can only mean one thing…squash.
 All the squash.
 This week we’ll be exploring the wonderful world of butternut squash, starting with this quick rundown of the butternut basics!

 Winter squash vs summer squash

 I was initially going to make this a “Squash Week” before I realized there are no less than a gazillion types of squash, and they all deserve their own ingredient spotlight.
 So let’s start with the very important distinction between the two main camps of squash: winter and summer.

 Winter squash: These tend to have a thicker skin and can be stored for quite a while (all through the winter).
 They include: butternut, pumpkin, acorn, delicata, hubbard, and spaghetti squash (to name a few).